Program Mission Statement

 The Program Educational Objectives (PEO) of the Biometric Systems Engineering (BSE) program at West Virginia University is to produce graduates who will apply their programming, hardware implementation, and systems engineering skills to biometrics applications and achieve success in their careers in industry, research, government service, or academia.
 These graduates will strive to ensure that biometric systems are used properly and protect individual privacy.
-It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the well-being of society.
+It is expected that in the first five years after graduation our graduates will achieve success and proficiency in their profession, be recognized as leaders, and contribute to the betterment of society.

 Student Learning Outcomes

 The Student Outcomes of the Bachelor of Science in Biometric Systems Engineering program at West Virginia University are that graduates of the program will have the ability to:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics